svvvst/resume_generator/resume.md

 # Objective

-Results-driven engineer with strong background in data analysis, user experience, and programming, seeking to transition to formal programmer role.
+Results-driven engineer with strong background in data analysis, process management, and programming, seeking to transition to formal programmer role.
 Alexander has demonstrated proficiency in multiple programming languages, including NodeJS, Python, C++, SQL, and VBA; as well as experience working in both Windows and \*nix environments.
 The {{POSITION}} at {{COMPANY_NAME}} offers the perfect opportunity to apply both his programming abilities and skill in adapting to multi-disciplinary scenarios.

 #  Education